Your property tax questions answered

 Costs incurred in a business can be categorised in one of 2 ways usually to help mitigate tax.
 These are:

-1. Revenue costs (that can be used to reduce your in year tax bill).
+1. Revenue costs (that can be used to reduce your tax bill).
+We will call these light refurbishment costs.

 2. Capital costs (that can be used when you sell the property and can be set against the amount of gain made to reduce your capital gains tax bill).